International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-WTO members are obliged to notify the WTO about all forms of domestic support for agriculture and to report price support measures and their amount (defined as the product of food production and the gap between producer and market price) -—
+WTO members are required to notify the WTO about all forms of domestic support for agriculture, including price support measures, defined as the product of food production and the gap between producer and market price -—

 – ‒